 Laborde Earles injury was great for me they took care of me very fast and professional.
 If for any reason I need legal help they will be who I use.Client

 How Will My Injury Lawyer Calculate Punitive Damages?

 There is no set standard for calculating punitive damages because every case is different.
 In general, the court will aim to determine a fair amount that is both reasonable for the defendant and satisfactory for the plaintiff.

-If you were injured or lost a loved one in a collision with an inebriated motorist and you want to ensure you recover all possible damages for which you are eligible, contact Laborde Earles Law Firm.
+If you were injured or lost a loved one in a collision with an inebriated motorist and you want to ensure you recover all possible damages for which you are eligible, contact Laborde Earles Injury Lawyers.
 An Alexandria injury lawyer from our firm will investigate your case and gather evidence to prove negligence, liability, and the value of your damages.